Email Subject Line Length: Best Practices for 2026

 Desktop vs Mobile Display

-- Android varies: 33-43 characters depending on device
+- Android: Varies wildly, 33-43 characters depending on device

-Rule of thumb: Put your most important words in the first 30 characters.
+My rule: Put the most important words in the first 30 characters.
+Everything after that is bonus.

 Desktop Considerations

-- Gmail web: Up to 70 characters (varies by screen width)
+- Gmail web: Up to 70 characters (depends on screen size)

 - Outlook desktop: Up to 73 characters